MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *bGroupNameFullWidth*
+*bGroupNameFullWidth*<br/>
- TRUE to display the complete width of the category name regardless of the width of the property name column.
+[in] TRUE to display the complete width of the category name regardless of the width of the property name column.
 FALSE to limit the width of the category name to the width of the property name column.
 The default value is TRUE.

- [in] *bRedraw*
+*bRedraw*<br/>
- TRUE to update the property grid control immediately; FALSE to update the control when the next redraw event occurs.
+[in] TRUE to update the property grid control immediately; FALSE to update the control when the next redraw event occurs.
 The default value is TRUE.

 ### Remarks
  The property grid control consists of a resizable *property name* column and a *property value* column.
 The end of the name column is also the start of the value column.
 To resize the columns, drag the border between the columns.